Konark is a historical town situated in Odisha and is particularly famous for the presence of Sun Temple which is a UNESCO World Heritage Site.

 If you really want to discover the true essence of Indian culture, then Konark is one tourist attraction in Odisha which you mustn’t miss at any cost.
 It is located at an approximate distance of about 1,779, 1,815, 496, 1,489 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Konark by the following means of public transportation.

-By Air.
-The nearest airport is the Biju Patnaik Airport (BBI) situated 60 km away.
+The nearest airport is the Biju Patnaik Airport (BBI), Bhubaneshwar situated 60 km away.
 It is considered to be the primary airports serving the city of Bhubaneswar and has been named after the former Chief Minister Biju Patnaik.
 The airport has good flight connectivity with other cities via direct and connecting flights.
 Once you deboard at the airport, you can easily catch a cab or some other means of local transportation available to reach your destination.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here